lun2hang/llms_group_evolution/README.md

 2、gemma2 or many chinese LLMs can tell jokes,use like and reply as rewards,to guide the model to generate better jokes

 3、multi agents can be SFTed by other agents' positive samples and guided by self positive sample with rl.
 This shows how human evolved

+4、Agents can have lifetime,top Agents clone themselves,bottom Agents vanish.

+all the mechanism realize a ecosystem obeying Theory of Evolution